 High-speed computing is one of the big challenges in deep learning, which requires an enormous amount of computation.

-The MN-Core chip is optimized for the training phase in deep learning.
-Unlike a general-purpose chip, it delivers excellent processing performance by having only limited functionalities.
+The MN-Core is optimized for the training phase in deep learning.
+Unlike a general-purpose accelerator, it delivers excellent processing performance by having only limited functionalities.
 As well as focusing on minimal functionalities, PFN’s proprietary MN-Core has a dedicated circuit for performing matrix operations, a required process in deep learning, to make deep learning much faster.

 Nowadays, performance per watt is becoming increasingly important when developing a processor mainly because of the cooling capacity reaching its limit.
 MN-Core is expected to achieve 1TFLOPS/W in a half-precision floating-point format, a top-class performance per watt in the world.

 |Peak performance (TFLOPS)||32.8 (DP) / 131 (SP) / 524 (HP)|